 7/1/2022: West Valley Construction continues to work to connect the new water service to the new fire suppression equipment at Crossroads Shopping Center located at 459 S. Capitol Avenue.
 San Jose Water Company and its contractor, Pacific Underground Construction (PUC), will also continue work on the underground water line along Capitol Avenue and relocate the fire hydrant on the sidewalk.
 The existing sidewalk and roadway next to the Crossroads Shopping Center will be restored after the water line work is completed in the area.
 Download a PDF copy of the notice.

 6/1/22: PG&E Gas Line Relocation - Weather and conditions pending, PG&E will replace/relocate sections of their natural gas pipeline located on Capitol Avenue between Bambi Lane and Capitol Avenue.
-The actual time line of the relocation is about 2-weeks.
+The actual timeline of the relocation is about 2 weeks.
 Preliminary activities could delay the start.
-It will be complete by end of summer.
+It will be complete by the end of summer.
 PG&E crews are coordinating activities directly with private property owners.
-Download PDF copy of the notice.
+Download a PDF copy of the notice.

-10/5/2021: MCI/Verizon Underground Relocation - This is a 2-day activity to clear fiber optic cables out from the area that PG&E is relocating the transmission poles.
-This activity takes place on the east side of Capitol Expressway, on the sidewalk, between Tully and Quimby Road (in front of In & Out Burger area).
-MCI/Verizon's contractor noticed the businesses week of 9/27.
+10/5/2021: MCI/Verizon Underground Relocation - This is a 2-day activity to clear fiber optic cables out from the area where PG&E is relocating the transmission poles.
+This activity takes place on the east side of Capitol Expressway, on the sidewalk, between Tully and Quimby Road (in front of the In & Out Burger area).
+MCI/Verizon's contractor noticed the business's week of 9/27.
 They have additional work along the expressway and VTA will share the notification when it is received.

 This activity is complete.

 9/20/2021: PG&E Transmission Lines and Poles Relocation begins.
-PG&E notified customers week of 9/13.
-This is to clear the old trellis towers in the center of Capitol Expressway with new poles to the east side of Capitol Expressway, clearing space for the future light rail expansion.
+PG&E notified customers the week of 9/13.
+This is to clear the old trellis towers in the center of the Capitol Expressway with new poles to the east side of the Capitol Expressway, clearing space for the future light rail expansion.

 This activity was completed in December 2021.

 Summary: PG&E is replacing sections of their natural gas pipeline on South Capitol Avenue from Lombard Avenue to East Capitol Expressway at Babb Creek in San Jose.
-Intermittent lane closures, no parking signs in the the work areas will be posted.
+Intermittent lane closures and no parking signs in the work areas will be posted.
 Please plan for minor delays when driving through the project area.

 Videos